RobertBail/T1A3-Shoe-Shop/README.md

 This feature allows staff to remove a product from the inventory list, ie. inventory_list.csv, if necessary.

 The code for this feature involves:
-- implementing a user input for staff to manually enter the ID number of the product that will be removed
+- implementing a user input for staff to manually enter the product name/type that will be removed
 - implementing "inventory_list = []" to declare the list and its contents
 - the use of "r" for read mode
 - the Python "reader" for the csv file
-- stating "if (ID_No != row[0]):" to refer to rows other than the top row for row removal
+- stating "if (product != row[0]):" to refer to rows other than the top row for row removal
 - the Python "w" mode for writing/rewriting the resultant csv file
 - stating "writer.writerows(inventory_list)" for the resultant/remaining rows in the list
 - handling a FileNotFoundError exception, and the use of "try" for this error-handling